dan-fritchman/Thesis/content.md

 In total, the rail to rail op-amp in fact includes only six unique unit devices:

 - The input pair,
-- The bias curent sources, and
+- The bias current sources, and
 - The cascodes
 - Each in NMOS and PMOS flavors

 These devices are then scaled by integer current ratios, for each input pair (herein referred to as `alpha` and `beta` respectively), and to the output stage (`gamma`).
 Across each current branch, current _density_ across each group of devices is fixed; a branch with Nx the current also has Nx wider transistors.
 Several bias-current branches which do not directly dictate the circuit performance are fixed to the input unit current `ibias`.
-The two input current souces are also fixed to identical current values equal to `ibias`.
+The two input current sources are also fixed to identical current values equal to `ibias`.

 These relationships are relevant for both human and ML designers.
 Embedding this "expert knowledge" reduces the parameter space from 26 (the number of devices) to 9: six to set unit device sizes, plus the three current ratios.
 If more detailed parameterization of the unit devices is desired (e.g. to set their length as well as width), this advantage grows similarly.